apache/druid-website-src/druid-powered.md

 per day, Metamarkets is able to provide insight to its customers using complex ad-hoc queries at a 95th percentile query time of around 1 second.

+## Millersoft

+Druid is the [Millersoft](https://www.millersoft.ltd.uk/) platform of choice for operational analytics.
+The seamless integration of real time and historical data sets within Druid has been a real boon for our data processing clients.
+The flexibility of the API via Rest/SQL/Native against a single data source also means that our dashboards, ad-hoc queries and pivot tables are all consistent.
+The ability to drill down in Druid to the transactions underpinning the aggregations also means that we can reconcile the results directly against operational systems.
+Druid destroys legacy database cubes at the end of long data integration pipelines.

 ## Monetate

 Druid is a critical component in Monetate's personalization platform, where it